As an affiliate, we earn from qualifying purchases made on our website.

 The laser rangefinder is pretty self-explanatory and works really well (just like most Bushnell products).
 All you really have to do is point and shoot and it’ll tell you how far the object is.
 I like the laser feature because it’s going to be more precise than the GPS.
 The downside is that it can be tough to lock in your target if you have shaky hands.

-What’s cool about these devices is that it’ll show you the distance to the front/back of the green and show the distance to the pin when you’re looking through the scope.
+What’s cool about these devices is that they’ll show you the distance to the front/back of the green and show the distance to the pin when you’re looking through the scope.
 Obviously, you can’t use the rangefinder to see the distance to the front and back of the green, so that’s why this is so useful.

 One of the things I was glad to see was the Jolt Vibration feature which vibrated when you locked onto the target.
 This will help people with shaky hands because you’ll know for sure when you have the right target.